maups/hydra-fmow/README.md

 ## Authors

-- Rodrigo Minetto - Universidade Tecnológica Federal do Paraná
+- Rodrigo Minetto - Universidade Tecnológica Federal do Paraná (UTFPR)
-- Mauricio Pamplona Segundo - Universidade Federal da Bahia
+- Mauricio Pamplona Segundo - Universidade Federal da Bahia (UFBA)
-- Sudeep Sarkar - University of South Florida
+- Sudeep Sarkar - University of South Florida (USF) This  research  was  conducted  while  the  authors  were  at  the Computer Vision and Pattern Recognition Group, USF.

 ## Functional Map of the World description